digitalnsw/nsw-design-system/src/components/site-wide-message/content/_guidance.md

 layout: partial.hbs

 ---
-Global alerts display across the top of the entire site to convey important information to the users.
+Global alerts display across the top of an entire site to convey important information to users.

 ## Using global alerts

+Global alerts capture the attention of the user in a deliberately intrusive way.
+They persist over a session but are user dismissible.

+· global alerts are purposefully created and not initiated by a user interaction or system event

+Use:

-Use Global Alerts to attract the attention of the user for important messages, or to encourage an action.
-They can also be used for messages or actions that are relevant to the entire product or system, not just a feature or page.
+* to attract the attention of the user for important messages, or to encourage an action
+* for messages or actions that are relevant to the entire product or system, not just a feature or page

 Do:

 * Use clear, concise easy to understand language, to minimise cognitive load.
 * Use at the upper most part of the screen, before the masthead.
-* **Reserve the use of the critical alert for circumstances which warrant it.**
+* Reserve the use of the critical alert for circumstances which warrant it.

 ### When to avoid